microsoft/sqldev/_includes/partials/go/crudunix.md

 Now you will create a simple Go app that connects to SQL Server.

-Using your favorite editor, create a file named connect.go in the SqlServerSample folder.
+Using [your favorite text editor](https://code.visualstudio.com/), create a file named connect.go in the SqlServerSample folder.
 Copy and paste the below contents into the file.
 Don't forget to update the username and password with your own.

 This sample uses the GoLang Context methods to ensure that there's an active connection to the database server.